• Skip to primary navigation

 In Salvador use Uber for getting around.
 In many cases, it works out cheaper than public transport and you get to your destination quicker.

-Like the Spanish conquistadores arriving in Old town Cartagena, it’s no secret that the Portuguese were using African slaves for building their complex churches, cathedrals and luxury villas.
+Like the Spanish conquistadores arriving in Cartagena in Colombia, it’s no secret that the Portuguese were using African slaves for building their complex churches, cathedrals and luxury villas.

 In a 5-minute walk you’ll become acquainted with the prudent mix of old-world and new-world charm scattered around the neighborhood.